 - South Dakota has one of the lowest Insurance Premium Tax in the country at 8 basis points, meaning that the purchase of insurance through a South Dakota trust will result in substantial tax savings.

-For more information regarding Trust Taxation, or for a specific analysis of how South Dakota law can benefit your situation, contact us via our contact page.
+Contact us for more information regarding Trust Taxation and for a specific analysis of how South Dakota law can benefit your situation.